slurmulon/bach/docs/background.md

 But it's safe to say that neither of them can be considered easy to read or write for a non-technical person.
 They also don't support high-level musical constructs, instead working with individual notes like MIDI does.

 MusicXML, another digital music notation, allows the problem of lacking musical constructs to be addressed.
-But its verbose nature means it cannot be realistically written or understood by non-technical folks.
+But its verbose nature means it also cannot be realistically written or understood by non-technical folks.

 ### Editors